sharikak54/sharikak54.github.io/.collections/_cases/rkite_lkite.md

 optimal: 5

-recognition: Bad kite/kite; not the 1-slicer.
+recognition: Bad kites; not the 1-slicer.

 # ALGORITHMS
 default_alg: